-One night Peter Pan flies through the window of the Darling nursery in search of his shadow.
-There he meets Wendy, Michael, and John, teaches them to fly, and leads them to the home of the Lost Boys in Neverland.
-"Of all delectable islands," the author says, "the Neverland is the snuggest and most compact, not large and sprawly, you know, with tedious distances between one adventure and another, but nicely crammed."
-There, among pirates, Indians, and wild animals, the children have innumerable adventures.
-But Captain Hook, the evil leader of the pirates, is determined to wipe out the Lost Boys, and especially the cocky Pan.
-He concocts a plan to kidnap the boys and Wendy, poison Peter, and make the boys walk the plank while Wendy watches.
-But Tinkerbell the fairy saves Peter from the poison, setting the stage for a final confrontation aboard the pirate ship.
+In J.M.
+Barrie's PETER PAN, Peter flies through the window of the Darling nursery in search of his shadow.
+He meets Wendy, Michael, and John, teaches them to fly, and leads them to the home of the Lost Boys in Neverland so that Wendy can be all of the boys' new mother.
+There, among pirates, Native Americans, mermaids, and wild animals, the children have exciting adventures.
+However, Captain Hook and his band of pirates are determined to wipe out the Lost Boys, especially the cocky Peter Pan.
+Hook plans to kidnap the boys and Wendy, poison Peter, and make the boys walk the plank while Wendy watches.
+It will take equal parts magic and courage for the Darling children to make their escape and find their way back home to London.

 Is it any good?

 This classic fantasy is full of thrilling adventures that spark children's imaginations, but some of the attitudes and language in J.M.
 Barrie's masterpiece are dated and offensive.
 Peter Pan is richly complex, inspiring moments of humor, pity, sadness, excitement, and fear.
 Another fascinating aspect of this novel is the fact that the author occasionally breaks the "fourth wall" by inserting himself into the story.
 For example, he writes of trying to decide whether to let Mrs. Darling know in a dream that her children are on their way home.
 This aspect of the book -- along with the archaic ideas and language about gender roles and indigenous people -- make the novel a great subject for home or classroom discussion, as well as an exciting and magical childhood fantasy.